Skip to content

 Causes of Sleep Apnea

 Anyone can experience sleep apnea, though it is two to three times more common in men than women.
+The basic cause of sleep apnea is that throat muscles relax when we fall asleep, allowing the throat to close and interrupt normal breathing.
 There are other factors that increase your risk of sleep apnea, including:

 • Older age